elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Blocks

-Blocks are multiple Elixir expressions separated by new lines.
-They are expanded to a `__block__` call with each line as its own argument:
+Blocks are multiple Elixir expressions separated by newlines.
+They are expanded to a `__block__` call with each line as a separate argument:

 ```elixir
 quote do